Private Journeys

 Transfer to Caribbean beach resort at Placencia.

-Transfer to Placencia via Mango Creek.
-This friendly and low-key beach resort sits on the tip of a long peninsular in the south of the country.
+Transfer to Placencia, a friendly and low-key beach resort which sits on the tip of a long peninsula in the south of the country.
 The village is typified by its ramshackle and colourful wooden houses built on stilts, linked by paths weaving under swaying palms rooted in powder-white sands.

 Nearby Monkey River and Placencia Lagoon provide good opportunities for spotting wildlife including the rare and comical manatee.